intellivoid/AsyncAPY/docs/examples.rst

 Groups Examples
 ---------------

-Here is an example of how to use AsyncAPY's grouping features
+Here is an example on how to use AsyncAPY's grouping features

 .. literalinclude:: ../examples/groups.py